Neugierdsnase/python-inquirer-executor/README.md

 # python-inquirer-executor
 This is a wrapper around [python-inquirer](https://github.com/magmax/python-inquirer).
+From this project's README:

 > So, **Inquirer** should ease the process of asking end user **questions**, **parsing**, **validating** answers, managing **hierarchical prompts** and providing **error feedback**.

-This package extends the thought by using it's `List` and `Checkbox` classes to create prompts that will automatically call one or many function(s) corresponding to user's choice, while keeping you code nice, tidy and readable.
-This is achieved by facilitating the docstring of your functions as user-facing representaion of said functions (which is what docstrings are intended to be).
+This package extends this thought by building classes on top of it to create prompts that will automatically call one or more functions corresponding to user's choice, while keeping you code nice, tidy and readable.
+This is achieved by facilitating the docstring of your functions as user-facing representaion of themselves (which is what docstrings (kinda) are intended to be anyways).

 ## How to use
 ### Installation
-As of right now, the only way to use this is to download it from [the GitHub repository](.).
+As of right now, the only way to use this is to download it from this GitHub repository.
 ### As a single-choice list
 ```python
 from inquirer_executor import InquirerExecutorList

 question = InquirerExecutorList("Question you want to ask the user?", list_of_functions)
 ```
-The list of functions can be any literal that is exlusively composed of function types.
-The class will generate the question fron the strin you privided as the first argument and give the user the option of choosing a functions.
-These options will be represented the function's corresponding **docstring**.
+The list of functions can be any iterable that is exlusively composed of function types.
+The class will generate the question from the string you privided as the first argument and give the user the option of choosing a function.
+These options will be represented by the function's corresponding **docstring**.

 #### Example